kaiwu/leetcode/README.md

 - Respect Scala [CoC](https://www.scala-lang.org/conduct/).
 - Solutions shall pass *all* of their tests in leetcode, using Scala STD library only.
 - Solutions need to bundle their own unit tests, this project uses [uTest](https://github.com/lihaoyi/utest).
-- Always prefer `functional` programming, which requires immutable data, pure functions etc, and keep it to the point.
+- Always prefer `functional programming`, which requires immutable data, pure functions etc, and keep it to the point.
+- Always prefer a generic solution, which captures the gist of a pattern or an algorithm, even if it implies some tradeoffs and becomes slightly suboptimal in terms of computational or space efficiency.
 - Try to achieve performance only after doing it right, iterate above notes for clarification, although this might defeat the original leetcode intention, one might be surprised that functional programming can be performant too.